Multi-agent Databases via Independent Learning: MADB Overview

 \section{MADB Overview}

-This section describes MADB, a database that combines two learned components: a scheduler and an optimizer.
-We first present these two models as non-cooperating agents.
-We then describe how they collaborative to improve query latency.
+This section describes MADB, a proof-of-concept multi-agent database that combines two learned components: a scheduler and an optimizer.
+We present these two models as non-cooperating agents and describe how they collaborate to improve query latency.